 - In this situation, the scheduler service will write debug information into a file from 2013-04-12T18:21:00 until 2013-04-13T18:21:29.

 - In the event that there is no service-log.off file in the folder, just start the SQLBackupAndFTP service and wait for a few minutes.

 So, when you save the service-log.on file and when the time comes to debug, you will find a record with notes similar to:

-In a log file you can observe detailed information how the scheduler handles all scheduled jobs.
+In a log file, you can observe detailed information on how the scheduler handles all scheduled jobs.

 If you still encounter issues even after making this service log configuration, please send us your log file so we can come to a solution.